About Sharples

-Sharples is a city in Logan County, West Virginia.
+Sharples is an unincorporated community in Logan County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Jail & Inmate Records